 6 Easy Hikes To Add To Your Outdoor Bucket List In Austin

-10 best short hikes in Austin, never fear.
+Everywhere you turn, there’s a covert nature trail or lush, shaded pathway to discover.
+If you’ve already completed the best short hikes in Austin, never fear!
 There are more gorgeous trails to add to your Austin outdoor bucket list.
 These trails are short, sweet, and full of stunning views.
-You’ll want to cross these hikes off your list as soon as possible.
+You’ll want to cross these easy hikes in Austin off your list as soon as possible.

-3. Mount Bonnell
+- Mount Bonnell

 Austin is a veritable Renaissance Man.
 In addition to Austin’s booming live music scene, the capital city is home to some peacefully beautiful hiking trails.
 With so much bountiful nature surrounding the city, it can be difficult to decide where to start.